-The genus Tradescantia consists of around 75, mostly evergreen, herbaceous perennials and is also known by the common name spiderwort.
+The genus Tradescantia consists of around 75, mostly evergreen, herbaceous perennials and is also known by the common name Spiderwort.
 They are typically grown for their attractive, lance-shaped foliage, which is often green striped, with purple colouration and their small 3-petalled blue, pink-purple or white flowers.
 Highly valued as ornamental plants, Tradescantia are grown worldwide and have been widely naturalised, with many hybrids and cultivars produced.
 They make great, low-maintenance houseplants with an attractive trailing growth habit that suits placement in hanging containers.
-(Once known by the common name 'Wandering Jew' this name is no longer used by the horticultural world due to its negative connotations.
-It is provided for historical purposes only.)
 May cause allergic reaction in some pets, if ingested.
+Plants in the genus Tradescantia have until recently been commonly known as ‘Wandering Jew’.
+This name is no longer used by the horticultural world due to its historical use in supporting antisemitic stereotypes.

 Not usually harvested.